Additional support for high school students

 The best education happens when families and schools work together.

-Many schools begin a transition program during Semester 2 of Year 6.
+Many schools begin a transition program during Term 3 and 4 of Year 6.
 Make sure you attend any orientation or ‘meet the teacher’ events offered by your school.
 It will make Year 7 easier if you know what to expect, how the school works and who to talk to about issues.
-Staying in touch with your child's progress is harder than primary school as they may have a different teacher for each subject so getting to know the staff is important.
+Staying in touch with your child’s progress is harder than primary school as they may have a different teacher for each subject.
+Getting to know the staff is important.

 Support services and counselling